-Rongai route Kilimanjaro ascends Mount Kilimanjaro from the north-eastern side of the mountain, along the border between Tanzania and Kenya.
-The rongai route Kilimanjaro retains a sense of unspoiled wilderness.
-The Rongai route Kilimanjaro is the only route that approaches Kilimanjaro from the north.
-Contact us
+Rongai route Kilimanjaro ascends Mount Kilimanjaro from the northeastern side of the mountain, along the border between Tanzania and Kenya.
+The Rongai route Kilimanjaro retains a sense of unspoiled wilderness.
+The Rongai route Kilimanjaro is the only route that approaches Kilimanjaro from the north

 Climbing Mount Kilimanjaro via The Rongai Route

-There are several variations; the one described is a longer route taking in Mawenzi Tarn.
+There are several variations; the one described is a longer route taken in Mawenzi Tarn.

 Duration: 5 or 6 days